 Four of Dahmer’s sons were serving in the U.S. military to “defend democracy,” only to have their father murdered in his fight for the democratic right to vote in the United States.
 They returned home for his funeral and were joined by hundreds of mourners at Dahmer’s funeral on Jan.
 16, 1966.

-On this 50th anniversary of his murder, we encourage everyone to learn and teach about Vernon Dahmer and the long, brave fight for voting rights.
-Two key resources are the profiles of Dahmer on the SNCC Digital Gateway and CRMvet.org websites.
+Two key resources on Dahmer are the profiles on the SNCC Digital Gateway and CRMvet.org websites.
 We also recommend Count Them One by One: Black Mississippians Fighting for the Right to Vote by Gordon A. Martin Jr. and the Journey to Justice blog by Jerry Mitchell, whose investigative journalism played a key role in the convictions of Klan imperial wizard Sam Bowers for ordering the fatal firebombing.
 For images, visit the Moncrief photo collection.